bernhardAxonIvy/doc/source/concepts/adaptive-case-management.rst

 .. figure:: /_images/adaptive-case-management/acm-casemap-portal.png

-Besides processes a stage of a Case Map can contain Sidesteps (e.g. "External solvency service" in the Case Map above).
+Besides processes a stage of a Case Map can contain Sidesteps (e.g., "External solvency service" in the Case Map above).
 Sidesteps can be started manually by the workflow user during the ongoing Business Case.
-A typical Sidestep could be a process which aborts the business process (e.g. abort request).
+A typical Sidestep could be a process which aborts the business process (e.g., abort request).
 The use of Sidesteps can reduce the time spent on technical round trips, for modeling rare and costly edge cases.